jasperslits/haithowifi/README.md

 2. Heatpump WPU sensors
 3. CVE sensors
 4. NON-CVE / HRU sensors
-5. Up to 5 remotes for monitoring CO2 levels for CVE/NON-CVE (HRU)
+5. Up to 5 remotes for monitoring CO2 levels for CVE/NON-CVE (HRU) with custom names.

 ### Fan entity
 The integration creates a Fan entity for several devices which can be used to control the speed and/or mode.
 Currently the following devices and actions are provided: